gunzino/tibia11-nodejs-parser/README.md

 ## Usage
-Copy apperances.dat file to the root folder and run:
+Copy assets folder to the root folder of the program and run:

-node parser.js appearancesFile.dat
+node parser.js

 Actually contains functions: